pdm-project/pdm/docs/docs/pyproject/build.md

 ]
 ```

-In case you may want some files to be included in sdist only, use the `source-includes` field:
+In case you may want some files to be included in source distributions only, use the `source-includes` field:

 ```toml
 [tool.pdm.build]